Public access to information

 - the various kinds of government information held by Council, the kinds of government information we make publicly available, and the manner in which we make it publicly available.

 Our Agency Information Guide is reviewed every 12 months or when information needs to be updated.
-The current version was reviewed and updated in December 2019.
+The current version was reviewed and updated in December 2019 and is due to be reviewed again by the end of December 2020.

 Register of government contracts